siteknower/crystisDesktopNet/README.md

 1. Copy `CrystisDesktop.dll` to your project's `bin\Debug` directory.
 2. Place your `.rpt` files in the **same** `bin\Debug` directory.
+3. Make aure you include CrystisDesktop.dll in your application references
-3. Run your application—`CrystisDesktop.dll` will handle everything, including extracting necessary dependencies.
+4. Run your application—`CrystisDesktop.dll` will handle everything, including extracting necessary dependencies.

 ## Deployment
 For end-users running the final application, ensure that `CrystisDesktop.dll` and all `.rpt` files are placed in the **same directory as the application executable**.
 This ensures proper functionality without additional configurations.